Timișoara: Gastronomy

 The cuisine of Timișoara has been greatly shaped by Austro-Hungarian traditions, as well as by Greek, Italian, Turkish and French influences.
 In Banat, dishes are typically made with pork, chicken, beef, lamb, or fish, accompanied by vegetable sides fried in lard or oil.
 Flour-based sauces like rântaș are often used to thicken the dishes, which are generously seasoned with a variety of spices such as pepper, salt, thyme, paprika, rosemary, cumin, or aromatic herbs.

 The cuisine of Banat as a whole is characterized by fatty, nutritious, and tasty dishes.
-Rasol with bone, steaks, papricache, tochituri, goulash, aspic, stuffed peppers, fish brine, plachie, drob, soups, broths, sarmale, fresh pork prepared and semi-prepared foods (barbeque, schnitzel, sausage, caltaboș, pastrami, ham, slănină, jumări, salami, tobă, or cracklings), cheeses (caș, telemea, or urda), and desserts (gomboți, cozonac, crempita, crofne, doboș, scovergi, plăcintă or papanași) are just some of the traditional dishes that are consumed on holidays, at special events, but also on ordinary days.
+Rasol with bone, steaks, paprikash, tochituri, goulash, aspic, stuffed peppers, fish brine, plachie, drob, soups, broths, sarmale, fresh pork prepared and semi-prepared foods (barbeque, schnitzel, sausage, caltaboș, pastrami, ham, slănină, jumări, salami, tobă, or cracklings), cheeses (caș, telemea, or urda), and desserts (gomboți, cozonac, crempita, crofne, doboș, scovergi, plăcintă or papanași) are just some of the traditional dishes that are consumed on holidays, at special events, but also on ordinary days.

-The presence of Hungarian, Serbian, German, Slovenian, and Turkish minorities, as well as other ethnic groups over time, has ensured the continuity of international cuisine in the city.
-There are bars, cafes, and restaurants, serving dishes such as ćevapčići, pljeskavica, goulash, Viennese schnitzel, bigos, spätzle or fisherman's soup, desserts such as vargabéles, baklava, kadayif, palačinka, cremeschnitte, tiramisu, apple strudel or plum dumplings, and pastries such as pretzel, chebureki, pirozhki, halva, burek, kifli, pogača, kürtőskalács, or lángos.
+The presence of Hungarian, Serbian, German, Croatian, and Turkish minorities, as well as other ethnic groups over time, has ensured the continuity of international cuisine in the city.
+There are bars, cafes, and restaurants, serving dishes such as ćevapčići, pljeskavica, goulash, Viennese schnitzel, bigos, sarma, chicken paprikash, karađorđeva šnicla, spätzle or fisherman's soup, desserts such as vargabéles, baklava, kadayif, palačinka, cremeschnitte, dobos torte, tiramisu, apple strudel, krofne or plum dumplings, and pastries such as pretzel, chebureki, pirozhki, halva, burek, kifli, pogača, kürtőskalács or lángos.

 Due to the fast pace of urban life and easy access to a wide range of delivery and catering services, many Timișoara residents also show a notable preference for fast food.
 This trend is highlighted by the presence of restaurant chains and establishments offering quick dishes, from shawarma, kebab, burgers, fries, rice, or noodles to pizza, hot dog, grill, salads, sandwiches, or pastries and confectionery, consumed alongside juices, energy drinks, or soft drinks.
+The most important companies on the Timișoara food delivery market are Glovo, Wolt, Bolt Food, and Bringo.

 Events such as Banat Brunch or Mic Dejun la Margina ("Breakfast at Margina"), which celebrate the culinary richness and traditions of Banat cuisine, are popular events in the local gastronomic landscape.